How can I archive and publish my data?

 Registration & Findability

-When you have finished finalizing a dataset and are ready to archive it, there are many options available.
+When you have finished finalizing a dataset or research software and are ready to archive it, there are many options available.
 Depending on the research and choices made earlier the archive provides the option to fill in descriptive fields for a dataset.
 The descriptions in the archives often are automatically created using metadata standards like DataCite or Dublin Core, or some other type of standard.
-See also the item Metadata in this LibGuide.
+See also section Metadata

-When registering a dataset in an archive it is important to use unique identifiers to allow for increased findability and easy attribution & citation.
+When registering a dataset or research software in an archive it is important to use unique identifiers to allow for increased findability and easy attribution & citation.
 Examples of this are:

 • Personal names: try to consistently use the same notation for all researchers and assistants that are included as authors